Dining at Disney’s Wilderness Lodge is always a treat. The resort offers several different restaurants worth the trip over for a meal.

 You can view the online menu here with the most current prices for breakfast, lunch, and dinner.

-If you decide to visit Whispering Canyon, I would recommend making reservations in advance.
-I was able to secure these fairly easily, but we are also a smaller party.
+If you decide to visit Whispering Canyon, I recommend making reservations in advance.
+The restaurant is popular, and often reservations fill up quickly.

 Storybook Dining at Artist Point (Character Dining)

-If you have visited the website on the regular, then you might remember one of my initial reviews was of a Disney character dining experience at Wilderness Lodge.
+If you have visited the website regularly, you might remember one of my initial reviews was a character dining experience at Wilderness Lodge.

-Storybook Dining at Artist Point features a chance to meet several characters, including the very elusive Evil Queen from Snow White.
+Storybook Dining at Artist Point offers a chance to meet several characters, including the very elusive Evil Queen from Snow White.

-She makes an appearance several times throughout the course of the meal with a special photo opportunity.
+She makes an appearance several times throughout the meal with a special photo opportunity.

-Snow White, Grumpy, and Dopey also come table side during your visit like a normal character meal.
-The Evil Queen actually meets in the middle of the restaurant.
-There are a backdrop and a PhotoPass photographer to capture your image.
+Additionally, Snow White, Grumpy, and Dopey come table side during your visit like a normal character meal.
+The Evil Queen meets in the middle of the restaurant.

 The meal works a little bit differently than most dining options.
 First, you’ll receive a trio of appetizers to share at the table.
 Then each guest gets a choice of entree.